Enriched string-net models and their excitations: String net models for unitary fusion categories

 We now describe the action of $\Tube(\cX)$ on $\cS_\cX(\bbA, n,1)$ and construct a unitary isomorphism (as a tube algebra representation) to a direct sum of regular representations of $\Tube(\cX)$.
 Suppose we have a state $|\Omega\rangle$ which is in the ground state of every $-A_k$ for $k\neq \ell$ and every $-B_p$ except the two plaquettes adjacent to $\ell$.
 We further assume that $|\Omega\rangle = \pi^1_{\ell,v}|\Omega\rangle$.
 The action of $f\in \cX(sy\to zs)\subset \Tube(\cX)$ on $|\Omega\rangle$ is given similar to a plaquette operator:

 where suppress the sum over simples and the resulting scalars in the final diagram.
 We can thus classify all localized excitations as irreducible representations of $\Tube(\cX)$, which correspond to the anyon types in $Z(\cX)$.
-This is a $*$-representation as we have used the convention \eqref{eq:GluingOperatorWithScalars}.
+The scalar $(d_z/d_x)^{1/4}$ is needed (see \eqref{eq:GluingOperatorWithScalars} above) to make this representation of $\Tube(\cX)$ a $*$-representation.

 To see that all such anyons arise as excitations, we now define our \emph{string operators} as operators from the space of ground states to a twice punctured skein module living inside $\cH_{\tot}$.
 Given $(X,\sigma_X)\in \Irr(Z(\cX))$, $x,y\in \Irr(\cX)$, $\psi\in \cX(X\to x)$, $\phi\in \cX(X\to y)$, two distinct edges $k,\ell$ of our lattice (which we assume are separated by several plaquettes), and a path $\gamma:\ell\to k$ on our lattice, we get the string operator $S^{(X,\sigma_X)}_{\gamma}(\phi,\psi)$ on a ground state $|\Omega\rangle$ by first applying $\pi_\ell^1\pi_k^1$ and then `inserting' the $(X,\sigma_X)$ string, where $\phi$ and $\psi$ are used at the endpoints of the string to obtain an element in $\cH_{\tot}$.
 Here, for an edge $\ell$, $\pi_\ell^1$ is the projection on $\cH_{\tot}$ which enforces both edge labels on $\ell$ to be $1_\cX$.
 We include a cartoon below of one side of the string operator: